conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Setting up the RAK811 Operation Mode"
 />

-2. Now that the modes are set, enter the parameters: : **Device EUI, Application EUI** and **App Key**.
+2. Now that the modes are set, enter the following parameters: **Device EUI, Application EUI** and **App Key**.
 Use the commands below.
 Remember to replace the **"XXXX"** with the corresponding parameter value for your particular case:

 ```sh
 at+set_config=lora:dev_eui:XXXX